Jekwwer/symfony-template/README.md

 # Symfony Project Template

-This repository serves as a template for creating Symfony projects with a fully configured development environment, including Docker-based devcontainer support, Dependabot integration, and pre-configured tools for PHP development.
+This repository serves as a template for creating Symfony projects with a fully configured development environment, including Docker-based devcontainer support, Dependabot integration, pre-configured tools, and a deploy workflow for GitHub Pages.

 ## Features